HegrJan/BlindGD77/docs/readme.txt

 * You can't increase or decrease power.
 * You can't change bandwidth.
 * You can't enter VFO mode.
-2. Digital Contact enhancements:
+2. Digital Contact list enhancements:
 2.1.
-The digital contacts list now defaults to showing all contacts (i.e. talk groups, private contacts and those designated as All Call).
-Pressing # will now cycle from all, to group call, to private call, to all call and back to all.
+There is now an  All Contacts option when cycling the list filter with the  hash key.
+When this option is selected, the list will contain all talkgroups, private call IDS, and all call IDS.
+I.e. Pressing # will now cycle from group call, to private call, to all call, to all contacts.
 2.2.
+When you cycle the list filter with the hash key, your preference is remembered even when power cycling the radio.
+2.3.
 Fixed an issue whereby sorting digital contacts by name would not properly honour the callType filter and hence private calls could be displayed when group call was selected.

 8 July 2022
 1. Fixed issue of voltage being repeated on Radio Info screen at voice prompt level 3.
 It should now only speak when the voltage changes.